mankyKitty/async-io-either/README.md

 Async IO Either
 ===============

-This is a tiny package that captures an pattern I've been using a lot...
+This is a tiny package that captures a pattern I've been using a lot...

 Essentially I am tired of needing something of (IO a) and it so often coming with exceptions that are not indicated in the type.
 Generally speaking my application, like many others, is